-- i) Withdrawals of Up to \$1 million prior to 8:00 a.m. for same day disbursement - ii) Withdrawals of between \$1 million to \$10 million 1 business day in advance of disbursement - iii) Withdrawals of more than \$10 million 3 business day in advance of disbursement
+- i) Withdrawals of Up to \$1 million prior to 8:00 a.m. for same day disbursement - ii) Withdrawals of between \$1 million to \$10 million 1 business day in advance of disbursement - iii) Withdrawals of more than \$10 million 3 business day in advance of disbursement authorized personnel of the Pool Participant.

-Withdrawals of investment deposits from the County Treasury Investment Pool by any Pool participant shall coincide with investment maturities and/or authorized sale of securities by authorized personnel of the Pool Participant.
 Except for funds in the California State Local Agency Investment Fund, a five-business-days notification may be required when authorized sale of securities is involved.
 In the event that the Treasurer must liquidate investments in order to honor the withdrawal request, the Participant who requests the withdrawal shall be subject to all expenses associated with the liquidation, including, but not limited to loss of principal and interest income, withdrawal penalties, and associated fees.